 8. Determine whether to allow students to see their Originality report or not by selecting Yes or No from the drop down menu.
 (The default is Yes).

 *If you have multiple assignment parts, repeat these steps for each assignment part.

 1. Give the Assignment Part a name (if you only have one part, it can be the same as the overall assignment you created above)

 2. Set your start date, due date, and post date.

-* Start date defaults to the time you start the setup of the assignment, due date and post date default to a week out.
+* Start date, due date, and post date default to the time you start the setup of the assignment.
+Change the due date as desired.
 The post date MUST be the same or after the due date.

 Originality Report Options

-1. Below are the default settings for the originality report options. * We do not have an institutional repository.
+1. Below are the default settings for the originality report options.
+None of these should need to be changed.

 Click Save and Display when you are finished setting up the assignment.